 Is your lending institution prepared to take on the influx of SBA PPP loan applicants?
 The process involves more than just clicking ‘Publish,’ but selecting the right loan origination software can cut down your time-to-launch from weeks down to days.

-The new CARES Act roll-out promised a near-instant lifeline for businesses impacted by the coronavirus.
+The CARES Act roll-out promised a near-instant lifeline for businesses impacted by the coronavirus.
 However, lenders were ill-prepared for the fast-tracked timeline.
-Signed into law on Friday, March 27th, the initial list of lenders had only a week to get their systems up and running.
-Plus, the government released the final guidelines in the eleventh hour—late Thursday evening, mere hours before launch time.
+Signed into law on March 27th, 2020, the initial list of lenders had only a week to get their systems up and running.
+Plus, the government released the final guidelines in the eleventh hour, mere hours before launch time.

 1. Speed of implementation

 When faced with a looming deadline, businesses tend to fall back on existing vendors—even if the technology is outdated.
 One glance over the shoulder of an airline or DMV representative, and it’s clear that most legacy software isn’t outfitted for fast-moving, dynamic updates.

 ‘Familiarity’ may seem like a tempting solution, but speed of implementation should be your top priority.
 Software solutions that require significant system overhauls and complex back-end coding typically take months to roll out.
 They might now tout fast implementation—simply because they’ve temporarily stacked support teams to guide loan providers through their cumbersome systems.
 Find a platform that promises quick, intuitive implementation every time instead of one offering onetime expediency.

 Have worldwide stay-at-home orders taken a toll on your customer service team?
 You need a platform that won’t bog down already strained resources.
 A well-designed self-service solution allows applicants to do most of the work without phoning into your support line.